tansengming/stripe-rails/README.md

 * manage stripe configurations in a single place.
 * makes stripe.js available from the asset pipeline.
-* manage plans and coupons from within your app.
+* manage product, prices, plans and coupons from within your app.
 * painlessly receive and validate webhooks from stripe.

 [📫 Sign up for the Newsletter](http://tinyletter.com/stripe-rails) to receive occasional updates.